paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/dacs.md

 DACS had already undergone an extensive rebranding exercise for print but it needed assistance translating this to a digital environment.
 To understand the reasoning behind the different brand elements, I spent time with Simon Kennedy who was responsible for DACS’s identity and brand strategy.
 One outcome from this process was to deprecate the use of Didot; while it worked well in print, the typeface was ill-suited to screen, and few areas on the website needed to reflect the discursive tone for which it was intended.

-{% include 'screenshots' with screenshots.payback
+{% render 'screenshots' with screenshots.payback
   caption: 'Artist photography shown front and centre on a page introducing DACS’ Payback service.
 A restrained typographic pallet ensured legibility and visual consistency.'
   alignment: 'bleed'
 %}

 I drew on DACS’s photographic library of artists to give the organisation a human face.
 This imagery was combined with a restrained typographic pallet to ensure legibility and visual consistency, and supported by a selection of monochromatic patterns used to differentiate sections of the site.

-{% include 'figure' with '/images/projects/dacs/responsive.jpg'
+{% render 'figure' with '/images/projects/dacs/responsive.jpg'
   caption: 'A responsive layout meant the same content could be served to different devices, regardless of display size.'
   alignment: 'bleed'
 %}

 A pattern portfolio helped to ease handover to the development agency Cognite.
 Towards the end of the project I worked at their offices, helping them integrate these design patterns, making adjustments where necessary given the constraints of the CMS.

-{% include 'quote' with 'It looks beautiful!
+{% render 'quote' with 'It looks beautiful!
 The feedback so far has been great – and it’s just such a vast improvement on what we had before.
 Thank you so much for your hard work and general genius!'
   caption: 'Tania Spriggens, Director of Communications'
 %}